ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

   }
 });

-React.renderComponent(HelloMessage({name: "John"}), mountNode);
+React.renderComponent(HelloMessage({name: "Richard"}), mountNode);
 {% endhighlight %}

 #### What we are going to build

 As I wrote earlier, this tutorial is going to be heavily based on the tutorial you can find on the React home page.

-We'll be building a simple, but realistic comments box that you can drop into a blog, a basic version of the realtime comments offered by Disqus, LiveFyre or Facebook comments.
+We'll build a simple comments box that you can drop into a blog, a basic version of the comments functionality offered by Disqus or Facebook comments.

 We'll provide:

-1. A view of all of the comments
+1. A view of all the comments

 2. A form to submit a comment

 3. A JSON API built with Rails to list and create new comments

 #### Setup the Rails API